National Museum of African American History and Culture

 About the Museum Design and Construction

-In April 2009, a design competition jury selected the Freelon Adjaye Bond/SmithGroup as the museum’s architectural and engineering team.
+In April 2009, a design competition jury selected Freelon Adjaye Bond/SmithGroup as the museum’s architectural and engineering team.
 The team consists of four firms brought together for this unique project: The Freelon Group, Adjaye Associates, Davis Brody Bond and SmithGroup.
 The Freelon Group is the architect of record, and Philip G. Freelon, FAIA, will serve as the design guarantor, making sure the design reflects the values and priorities of the museum and the Smithsonian.
 The Ghanaian-born architect David Adjaye, with offices in Berlin, London and New York, is the lead designer.

 Construction by Clark/Smoot/Russell construction team began in February 2012 with a ceremonial groundbreaking, featuring remarks by President Barack Obama; Former First Lady of the United States, Mrs. Laura W. Bush; and the cosponsors of the museum’s enabling legislation, former U.S. Sen. Sam Brownback (R-Kan.) and Rep. John Lewis (D-Ga.).
-The museum is scheduled to open in 2016 at an estimated cost of $500 million with 50 percent of the total to be covered by Congress.
+The museum is scheduled to open in fall 2016.

 # # #